-Digital Farming for Sustainable Agriculture
+Digital Farming-The Solution for Sustainable Agriculture

 Going back a few years, remember the time when opening a bank account required a visit to the bank and waiting in long queues?
 Thanks to the recent rapid digitalization, the exhaustive paperwork in banks, hospitals, and most private and public sector organizations seems to diminish as their businesses move online.
 Digitization has reduced the manual work - which was time-consuming, error-prone, and inefficient thus saving corporations millions.
 With advancements in AI, the data analysis capabilities have improved further so much so that all the appliances in our house can be managed by a virtual assistant that can understand human voice commands and respond.
-Proving to be a boon to every sector, Digitalization in agriculture is slowly also revolutionizing this vast and complex sector that remains the center of the world economy as still over 60% of the global population depends on it for survival.
+Proving to be a boon to every sector, digitalization in agriculture is slowly also revolutionizing this vast and complex sector that remains the center of the world economy as still over 60% of the global population depends on it for survival.

 Digital farming can be defined as the use of technology by farmers to integrate financial and field-level records for complete farm activity management.